What Can We Do For You?

 Knitwear Manufacturer and Sweater Factory: Providing full OEM/ODM services for global brands.

-Duration: 58sUpdated: February 5th, 2026Welcome to our factory.
+Duration: 58sUpdated: March 23rd, 2026Welcome to our factory.
 We are a professional knitwear manufacturer specializing in comprehensive OEM and ODM services for global brands, with expertise in advanced techniques like embroidery, printing, and fabric combining.
 We produce a wide range of sweaters, including: Men's Sweaters Women's Sweaters Children's Sweaters Uniform & Corporate Knitwear Pet Sweaters Christmas & Novelty Sweaters Our expertise lies in sophisticated craftsmanship.
 We master various techniques such as embroidery, printing, beading, stone washing, spray coloring, and combining knit with woven fabrics.
 We transform your concepts from yarn into premium finished garments with consistent quality.
 From initial sampling to bulk production, we ensure efficient and reliable execution for every order.
 Let's discuss how we can bring your next sweater collection to life.

 China Sweater Factory